 They come in various colors, are amazing for doodling, and you can use them on acrylic paint and even textured backgrounds.

 I love using the white Posca paint pens on dark backgrounds because it’s opaque and the ink flows perfectly and smoothly.
 That’s why when I paint with them, I also enjoy looking at the trace the pen is leaving.

-I love this quirky small joys while using my art supplies.
+I love these quirky small joys while using my art supplies.
 It somehow adds to the beauty of making art in your art journal.

-When it comes to paintbrushes, don’t worry about it too much.
-You can start with student grade brushes until you learn some techniques and different purposes the brushes have.
+When it comes to paintbrushes, don’t worry about them too much.
+You can start with student-grade brushes until you learn some techniques and different purposes the brushes have.